-The reasons for these issues are complications at birth, poor nutrition and / or accidents in early childhood.

-These results from the “Sabaoon Project,” are in line with the Multi Indicator Cluster Survey discussed above and confirms that the prevalence of poverty not only created other problems of militancy related to inequalities that we will discuss shortly, but also caused secondary problems in children due to poverty that in turn created cognitive problems that were exploited by the terrorists who turned these unfortunate young boys into suicide bombers and child soldiers!

-Did the government do anything about the poor indicators of Swat since 2001?
-The answer is not positive.
-This was confirmed by another survey that was undertaken to find the relative progress of KP in meeting the targets of the Millennium Development Goals in 2005?
-It was found that four years after the first survey in 2001 –where Swat had an overall 15th position amongst the 24 districts comprising the KP province, it had slipped down by another two position to number 17!
+These conditions were exacerbated by the government’s failure to take action to reduce poverty levels in Swat, despite the problems highlighted by the Multiple Indicator Survey This was confirmed by a 2005 survey that was undertaken to find the relative progress of KP in meeting the targets of the Millennium Development Goals in 2005.
+This survey found that Swat had slipped from an overall 15th position amongst the 24 districts comprising the KP province to 17th.

-From these comparisons discussed above the natural tendency is to blame the provincial or the federal governments for the failure to address the problem.
-It is true that in the last resort it is the responsibility of the government to ensure that conditions are created in the socio-economic space where the households are able to meet their nutritional, health and educational requirements.
-This is an area of policy reform and macroeconomic management of the state.
 Unfortunately, the governments in the last decade have been so taken up by the security challenges that they have had little time to conceive anything else.
 In that sense the last ten years have been a decade of misery for the low income and deprived people of Swat and this deprivation has increased the number of marginalized people over a period of time.
 Is the state wining really when marginalization has increased?

-In a penetrating analysis it was found that one way in which income inequality may contribute to militancy is the better life options possibility that become available by joining the militant ranks to be a somebody in society.
+D. Poverty, Madressahs, and radicalization

+Poverty and injustice have helped to drive militancy in Swat, where those who feel marginalized have turned to influential Madressahs when seeking personal empowerment.
+After graduating, many students emerge as leaders with standing and stature in society, and the abiding good wishes of the communities that they lead.
+Madressahs offer, therefore, a chance of social mobility and empowerment to the marginalized, and provide an alternative to hopelessness.
+Thus the Madressah alumni are a formidable group and once instituted they become autonomous and self generating.

+The religious education that Madressah students receive, and which is often rooted in deprived backgrounds, was thought by 67% of respondent households to have a close connection with militancy (Annex-1, Fig 44), while 84% of respondents said that the Madressah students were more prone to militancy (Annex-1, Fig 45).

 It was also apparent that many people joined the militants to improve their livelihoods by using the terrorist hierarchy in a leadership role so that they were enabled to share in the spoils that the terrorists collected or looted.
 According to the result of the survey 63% of the households agreed with this view (Annex-1, Fig 39).

-D. Poor federal-provincial fiscal relationship
+E. Poor federal-provincial fiscal relationship

-Another problem that has weakened the ability of the provincial government of KP to provide larger resources for human investment in the field of health, education and social protection is embedded in the poor federal-provincial fiscal relationship.
+Another problem that has weakened the ability of the provincial government of KP to provide greater resources for human investment in the field of health, education and social protection is embedded in the poor federal-provincial fiscal relationship.
 Pakistan is a federation that is heavily tilted in favor of the federal government and to the detriment of the provinces.
 The federation implements many policies that have generated acrimony with the federating units as well as reduce the flow of developmental funds.